FTC fines GoodRx for unauthorized sharing of health data – KION546

 On its website, GoodRx says it has helped consumers save more than $45 billion since 2011.

 The FTC said more than 55 million consumers have visited GoodRx’s website or mobile apps since January 2017.
-It said the company collects personal and health information from its users and from pharmacies that confirm when one of its coupons has been used in a purchase.
+It said the company collects personal and health information from its users and from pharmacy benefit managers — the companies that manage prescription drug benefits — that confirm when one of its coupons has been used in a purchase.

 The FTC said in a news release that GoodRx “deceptively promised its users that it would never share personal health information with advertisers or other third parties” while sharing information on their prescriptions and health conditions with third-party advertising companies and platforms including Facebook, Google and Criteo.
 That process helped GoodRx target personalized ads on Facebook and Instagram and other platforms, the FTC said.